joacopaz/laravel_multicontainer_app/README.md

 - For tests run `composer test`

+- If the local env is not working, you can still run them in the container, just run `php artisan migrate --env=testing --force` and `php artisan test` inside the container

 ### Disclaimer

 - No AI wrote this code, it's only use was for research purposes (sort of like an